How Assay scores market microstructure integrity

 - M01 score-mapping anchors are public.
 The five-anchor piecewise-linear curve from

 χ²/Nto score is set out in the M01 entry above.
-Published following operator review; intended as a worked example of the calibration shape and as a transparency commitment for the metric most often cited in commission discussions.
+Published as a worked example of the calibration shape and as a transparency commitment for the metric most often cited in commission discussions. - M08 score-mapping anchors are public.
+The five-anchor curve from substantially-reverted fraction to score is set out in the M08 entry above (20% → 90, 30% → 75, 50% → 30, 70% → 10, 100% → 0).
+Published alongside M01 as the second worked-example calibration.

-The remainder of the calibration set remains proprietary:
+The remainder of the calibration set is disclosed in commissioned reports rather than on this page:

-- Score-mapping anchors for M02 through M11.
+- Score-mapping anchors for M02-M07, M10, and M11.
 The score ranges shown qualitatively in each metric entry are illustrative; production thresholds are calibrated from observed distributions across the peer basket.

 - Peer baseline calibration parameters for M03, M06, M08, and M11.